CybersecGen/GxnSec-Enterprise-Homelab/README.md

 # Enterprise Security Lab (Implementation & Lessons Learned)

 ## Overview
-GxnSec was a self-built enterprise homelab designed to simulate a small corporate IT environment.
-The project focused on developing practical skills in system administration, networking, and security operations by building and testing a controlled virtual infrastructure.
+GxnSec is a self-built enterprise homelab simulating a small corporate IT environment.
+It focused on developing skills in system administration, networking, and security operations through a controlled virtual infrastructure.

-The lab was built to develop hands-on skills in:
-Security monitoring and detection engineering
-Log analysis and incident investigation
-Active Directory administration
-Network troubleshooting and system hardening

-This repository documents the lab design, implementation approach, challenges encountered, and key technical learnings.
+This repository covers the lab’s design, implementation, challenges, and key technical learnings.
 The environment is no longer active.

 ---